Irish Setter

 Disadvantages:

-Requires significant daily exercise and stimulation
+- Requires substantial daily exercise and mental stimulation

-Prone to bloat and other health concerns
+- Susceptible to bloat and certain inherited health conditions